TheNetworkOfficial/mt-02-candidate-website/frontend/src/assets/content/issues/immigration.md

 We talk a lot about government inefficiency, fraud, and wasteful spending, but I would argue that giving immigration enforcement and border security<strong>$170 billion</strong>, a bigger budget then many countries have for their entire armed forces, while simultaneously cutting off Medicare for 10.4 million Americans, not illegal aliens or migrants, but AMERICAN born citizens, is a prime example of waste, fraud, and inefficiency.
 I don't know about anyone else, but I have yet to see the "migrant invasion" that requires us to have masked, unmarked secret police be deployed onto American streets.
 What we need is not a paramilitary, but a more effective and efficient way to distinguish the criminal from the hard working, law abiding immigrant, who believes in building on American dream, as has been the tradition for generations.

-**Proposed policies or solutions:**
+## Proposed policies or solutions:
-Propose a bill that would investigate, identify, and fund the required offices & platforms to fast track immigration for lawful immigrants, asylum seekers, and work visa applicants.
+**1. Realistic Immigration Reform** Propose a bill that would investigate, identify, and fund the required offices & platforms to fast track immigration for lawful immigrants, asylum seekers, and work visa applicants.

 Additionally, increase the penalty for new border infractions to disqualify immigrants who cross the border illegally from applying for the new fast track immigration process.
 To ensure these applicants are properly integrated as useful and productive members of society, increase a probationary period with work and tax requirements to their application, with citizenship revocation as a penalty for failure to comply.